Sabrina Carpenter BST Hyde Park review: ‘Stadium shows on the horizon’

 It was only two years ago that the singer made her Hyde Park debut, opening for K-Pop group Blackpink, and in the same year, the singer performed a headline set at the Hammersmith Apollo in front of around 5,000 people on the Emails I Can't Send Tour.
 It was the release of ‘Espresso’ in 2024 that catapulted Carpenter into superstardom, and the success of her sixth studio album, ‘Short N’ Sweet’, further cemented her status as one of the biggest stars in pop.
 From the resulting album, the singer graduated to arena headlining status last year before 2025 saw the 26-year-old become a festival headliner, and it’s clear that stadium shows are on the horizon in the not-too-distant future.

 Greeted by the deafening screams of 65,000 and serenaded by repeated chants of ‘Sabrina, Sabrina, Sabrina’, the singer asked the crowd to “howl for me”.
-Initially a perplexing request, but the logic behind it became quickly apparent as the singer welcomed Simon Le Bon and John Taylor from Duran Duran on to the stage for an unexpected but flawless performance of ‘Hungry Like The Wolf’,
+Initially a perplexing request, but the logic behind it became quickly apparent as the singer welcomed Simon Le Bon and John Taylor from Duran Duran for an unexpected but flawless performance of ‘Hungry Like The Wolf’,

 While dedicating most of her set to material from her ‘Short N’ Sweet’ record, some of Carpenter’s early hits made an appearance on the setlist.
 ‘Nonsense’ was a perfect follow-up to the aforementioned ‘Hungry Like The Wolf’ and followed an interlude that consisted of a friendly dance competition between the 26-year-old’s dancers.